pantaleoflavio/pantaleoflavio/README.md

 ###

 <div align="left">
-  <a href="https://github.com/pantaleoflavio/BackendTemplateCinema" target="_blank">Cinema Web App: Backend implementation of the Template (functionalities for User are implemented, it misses just the Admin func/Dashboard)</a>
+  <a href="https://github.com/pantaleoflavio/BackendTemplateCinema" target="_blank">Cinema Web App: Backend implementation of the Template, with a Docker Container (functionalities for User are implemented, it misses just some Admin functionalities)</a>
 </div>

 ###